denis-migdal/SBrython/README.md

 - Operation order guaranteed:
     - 3*"e" <= change order.
-    - cmp operator : if not defined, reverse change order.
 - Operators:
     - Operations on bool + None (you shouldn't do it anyway).
     - Operations on bytes (not common)
     - unary + (not common)
     - or/and/not on classes
         -> (__bool__() ?? __len__())
+    - redefined operators on inherited literals.
+        -> substitutions only possible if left-side literal.

 ### Possible optimizations

 - pre-compute operations on literals.